Mesh geometry

 vertices:Float[Array, 'n_vertices dim'], hemesh:HeMesh

-Compute per-vertex normals by averaging over faces
+Compute per-vertex unit normals by area-weighted averaging over adjacent faces.

 source